butterrsoft/GyrSync/README.md

 * Monitor sync protection at 15kHz and/or 25kHz and/or 31kHz.
 * Vsync passes at 45-75Hz.
 But also when not present, so you can work only with H-sync if desired.
 * Great for proving you're outputting the right video mode - comes in handy during system setup!
-* VGA (TTL) input only (Windows, Linux, MiSTer, HDMI-to-VGA) via DB15 3-row male plug, output via female socket.
+* VGA (TTL) RGBHV input only (Windows, Linux, MiSTer, HDMI-to-VGA) via DB15 3-row male plug, output via female socket.
 * EDID can be turned on/off, and adjusted.
 * H-pos, V-pos and field-offset adjustments.
 * C-sync output with or without serration, separate H- and V-sync, sync polarity pass/flip.